IBM/satcon-client-go/README.md

 # satcon-client

-This is the repo for the golang API client for [Satellite Config](https://github.ibm.com/alchemy-containers/satellite-config).
-This client is developed and maintained by the IBM Code Engine product team, not the Satellite Config/Razee team - please direct questions/comments/issues to the correct team.

 ## Usage

 Although the purpose of the library is to insulate users to some extent from the details of the SatCon API, an understanding of key concepts and, in some cases, actual API details is required to use it successfully.
 Users new to Satellite Config and/or Razee (the IBM-developed open source tooling that is the core of Satellite Config) may want to visit these links to gain familiarity:

-- [Satellite Config API in staging](https://config.satellite.test.cloud.ibm.com/graphql) - includes the SatCon API spec and schema, which can help with understanding entity details and relationships
+- [Satellite Config API Schema](https://github.com/razee-io/Razeedash-api/tree/master/app/apollo/schema) - can help with understanding entity details and relationships
 - [Razee.io docs](https://github.com/razee-io/Razee/blob/master/README.md) - primarily useful for users wanting to understand more of what's under the covers

 ### Key objects in Satellite Config